nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 3c1.
 BlitzBiz displays error message to inform user that end time provided must be after start time
     * 3c2.
-User enters again with a later end time than start time Step 3c1 is repeated until end time is later than start time.
+User enters again with a later end time than start time Steps 3b1 is repeated until the format entered is correct.
       Use case resumes from step 4.

 * 4a.
-No contacts with schedules in the given range are found
+No contacts with schedules in the given range are founc
     * 4a1.
 BlitzBiz informs the user that there were no matches found.
       Use case ends.
 *{More to be added}*